dyhes/zulip/templates/zerver/help/import-from-slack.md

    [1](https://zulip.readthedocs.io/en/stable/production/install.html#step-1-download-the-latest-release)
    and
    [2](https://zulip.readthedocs.io/en/stable/production/install.html#step-2-install-zulip)
-   of the guide for [installing a new Zulip server](https://zulip.readthedocs.io/en/stable/production/install.html).
+   of the guide for [installing a new Aloha server](https://zulip.readthedocs.io/en/stable/production/install.html).

-1. Copy the `zip` file containing your Slack message history export onto your Zulip server, and put it in `/tmp/`.
+1. Copy the `zip` file containing your Slack message history export onto your Aloha server, and put it in `/tmp/`.

-1. Log in to a shell on your Zulip server as the `zulip` user.
+1. Log in to a shell on your Aloha server as the `zulip` user.

-1. To import into an organization hosted on the root domain (`EXTERNAL_HOST`) of the Zulip installation, run the following commands, replacing `<token>` with your Slack **Bot User OAuth Token**.
+1. To import into an organization hosted on the root domain (`EXTERNAL_HOST`) of the Aloha installation, run the following commands, replacing `<token>` with your Slack **Bot User OAuth Token**.

     !!! tip ""